Increasing Customer Satisfaction Through Positive Customer Experiences

 There are technological tools to address all of these.

 Finally, from a proactive perspective, social media can be our best friend or our worst enemy.
-According to ESource, utilities that are proactive on social media have a consistently higher satisfaction rating than those that rarely use those platforms or ignore them all together.
+According to ESource, utilities that are proactive on social media have a consistently higher satisfaction rating than those that rarely use those platforms or ignore them altogether.

 What they do or say at the grocery store, or at the little league field, or on social media, reflects on their employer.
 This is especially true if they are wearing the logo shirt.
 If you want to increase customer satisfaction, 100% of your workforce must understand that every interaction they have is important.
 People will judge them – and their employer – whether that is fair or not.